skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 * As part of their training, students must learn to sprint, jump, and swim with their sword.
 The result is that the weight of the sword does not count against the character for encumbrance, jump, swim, or other movement rolls.
-In essence, the weight of the sword is “free”, or counted as part of the character's own weight and not their gear.
+In essence, the weight of the sword is "free," or counted as part of the character's own weight and not their gear.

 * The sword is difficult to use.
 Anyone who is not trained in its use takes a -10 penalty to hit.

-* A Blade Lord has forgone the usual fighter training in favor of the “Big Sword” (I still need a cool name for this sword type).
+* A Blade Lord has forgone the usual fighter training in favor of the "Big Sword" (I still need a cool name for this sword type).
 The upshot is that a Blade Lord gets none of the normal fighter bonus when using standard weapons.
 The big sword obviously can't deal non-lethal damage, which makes knocking someone out problematic.